 We support students from orientation to graduation.
 We coordinate community-building events and activities such as Liftoff, Orientation, and Commencement.
 We also continuously support students through academic advising, evaluation, and general questions and concerns.

-General Education Requirements for First Year Students
+General Education Requirements for Arts and Sciences Students

 In the College of Arts and Sciences you have the opportunity to explore the breadth of the liberal arts and to obtain a thorough knowledge of at least one area of specialization.
 An A&S degree is divided into three parts: the general education requirements; major requirements; and electives, for a total of 120 credits, or approximately 40 courses.
 See our course catalog for a complete listings of requirements.

 In addition, all students in the College of Arts and Sciences are required to complete an internship, independent research project, or engage in an approved learning activity outside of assigned coursework.
 Learn more about our Learning Beyond the Classroom requirement.

 If you are not sure what you want to study at UHart, you are not alone!
 Many first-year students are undecided about their academic and career goals.
 Our advising team helps you identify your strengths, interests, and potential career paths.

 As an A&S student, you take a First-Year Seminar that helps you meet the academic expectations of college, while exploring different subject areas.